bidfx/bidfx-api-cpp/README.md

 - An `std::map<std::string, PriceField>` called `ChangedPriceFields`
 containing only those fields which changed in this most recent update.

-The `ChangedPriceFields` are always a subset of `AllPriceFields` and in some cases, such as the initial snapshot, they are identical.
+The `ChangedPriceFields` are always a subset of `AllPriceFields`, and in some cases, such as the initial snapshot, they are identical.
 Often GUI applications make use of the `ChangedPriceFields` to flash the fields that have just updated.